fwupd/fwupd/plugins/emmc/README.md

 The firmware is deployed when the device is in normal runtime mode, but it is only activated when the device is rebooted.

+## Quirk Use

+This plugin uses the following plugin-specific quirks:

+### EmmcBlockSize

+The block size used for Emmc  writes

+Since: 1.9.7

 ## Vendor ID Security

 The vendor ID is set from the EMMC vendor, for example set to `EMMC:{$manfid}`